Every body needs a morning drink to really get going.

 - Wash/cut thin slices of lemons and optional ginger

-- Start by placing a tsp of honey at the bottom of the jar.
-Your goal is to completely immerse the slices into honey and not leave airspaces
+- Start by placing a tsp or 2 of honey at the bottom of the jar.

 - Add slices and more honey, more slices and more honey until the jar is filled to 3/4 inch from the top.

 - Place in a sunny window for 3-4 days to infuse the honey with properties of lemons.
 The raw honey should NOT get hot, only warm.

 Note: anything sliced thin enough and packed in honey will store well for a very long time.
 Unprocessed honey will never rot!
 “A slew of factors—its acidity, its lack of water and the presence of hydrogen peroxide—work in perfect harmony, allowing the sticky treat to last forever.” ~Smithsonian